neelriyer/neelriyer.github.io/_posts/2021-01-31-Segment-Satellite-Imagery.md

 In this post we'll be trying to segment canopy cover and soil in satellite imagery.

 We'll be borrowing ideas from [this paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0196605).
-It implements exactly what we need for sorghum.
 I'll also be using ideas from my [previous](https://towardsdatascience.com/segment-satellite-images-using-rasterio-and-scikit-learn-fc048f465874) blog post on this topic.

 Ideally we want to go from a regular satellite image: